JaceDeane/pokeRGBplus/TO DO.md

 ### MUSIC:

-- Add RBY music for Pokémon Center, Bicycle Music, etc.
+- Add RBY music for Pokémon Center, etc.

 - Add a "no intro" version of the Rival encounter theme for post-battle